 What Happens When You Let Go of Fear?

 If I had to use one word to describe myself, I’d use worrier.
-Because I’m sure the people who developed the English language are looking down laughing at us, I have to clarify – I really do mean ‘worrier’ and not ‘warrior’.
+I’m sure the people who developed the English language are looking down laughing at us, I have to clarify—I really do mean ‘worrier’ and not ‘warrior’.

 It’s ironic, now that I think about it.
 As a kid I struggled to say the word.
-My mum would laugh at me while I stumbled through sounding it out – “wow-wow-wowwey” (thanks mum).
+My mum would laugh at me as I stumbled through sounding it out.
+“Wow-wow-wowwey”.
+Thanks mum.

 As much as I don’t remember much of my tongue-tied childhood, I do remember being scared, most of the time.

 I remember being scared of strangers on the street.
 Scared of cars pulling up next to me.
 Scared of being in the same vicinity as teenagers.
-I even remember being scared when boys confessed they youthful love for me, or for the day I eventually bring a boy home to meet the parents.
+I even remember being scared when boys confessed they youthful love for me.
+Or for the day I’d eventually have to bring a boy home to meet the parents.

 The worst part of my constant fear of the world, was that I was even afraid of my own thoughts and opinions.
 I was afraid that if I spoke up, I’d be ridiculed, laughed at and made fun of.